swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-32-serve-the-model-locally-with-bentoml.md

 - `/predict`: Upload a `png` or `jpg` image and get a prediction from the model.

-You can try out predictions by inputing some images to the model through the REST API!
+You can try out predictions by inputting some images to the model through the REST API!

 ### Try out the prediction endpoint